Cookiechee/Remove-Gear-Bot/README.md

 - Make sure your game window stays in the same spot/size.
 - By default this only works for UR/Gold gear.
 - If detection fails, assume the image size/style differs — take your own screenshot
+- Right click the exe - properties - compatibility - run as admin